Saturday, August 4, 2018

 The warm, moist air was still in place and we could see the effects all around the area, but as has also been the case all during our stay, the relatively warmer waters behind the islands kept things clear in our immediate area.
 Sue kiddingly pointed out to the FAR east and said, “Let’s go out around Moshers Island”.
 The end of the large island could barely be seen on the horizon, if it wasn’t in fact disappearing into the fog, and breakers could also be seen along the way.
 Our open-cockpit kayaks were definitely not made for breaking waves.

 There were some decent swells coming into the channel called False LeHave, and we had some fun riding those later, but we decided to keep things safe and head northeast around Hirtle and Coveys Islands.
 These two rocky pieces of land contained a few homes, and because they can only be reached by boat, we imagined the peaceful life that could be had out there, if you could get over the obvious inconveniences.
-We did notice poles and lines, so they must at least have electricity.
+We did notice poles and lines, so they must at least have had electricity.

 While we crossed the large (about a half mile) stretch of open water, Sue reminded me of the whale and orca sightings around Nova Scotia.
 She knows I am not the most comfortable person in water, and I assume she was just trying to freak me out a bit, considering our small boats and the prospect of contact with one of those large mammals.
 She also knows seeing orcas is one of my life-long dreams, but definitely not while I’m in a kayak!

 The back side of the islands were quite sheltered from the wind and currents, and the inlet was very shallow.
 Although the route was also fairly rocky, it was easily navigable with small craft like ours.
 The water was crystal clear, and you could easily see the three or four feet to the bottom.
 We were a little disappointed not to see any fish.
-Maybe the constant presence of the diving cormorants has taught the fish to stay safely in deeper waters.
+Maybe the constant presence of the diving cormorants had taught the fish to stay safely in deeper waters.

 As we rounded Covey Island we could almost make out the small Bush island beach from which we had launched about an hour ago.
 We could also sight the line of utility poles that run along the road on the north side of Crescent Beach, which connects the islands to the mainland.
 It was discouraging not to be able to visit the beach and experience the unique view - the fog had eliminated that prospect.
 We certainly weren't going to swim at the beach, since the chilly water temperature was really not to our liking.